Note: reference to dollars is in U.S. currency and state gift tax will not be addressed

 With certain exceptions, an unlimited amount of gifts may be made between spouses who are U.S. citizens.
 With restrictions, an unlimited amount of gifts for a donee’s medical and tuition expenses is also available.
 Gifts to minors in accordance with IRS Code 2503(c) are included in the computation of the annual gift exclusion.
 A gift tax charitable deduction is also available for gifts to charity.

-For 2016, annual gifts of $148,000 made by a U.S. citizen to his/her non-U.S. citizen spouse are not taxable.
-For 2015 the threshold was $147,000.
-For 2017, this exemption increases to $149,000.
+For 2018, annual gifts of $152,000 made by a U.S. citizen to his/her non-U.S. citizen spouse are not taxable.
+For 2019, the threshold is expected to be $155,000.
 This area requires review where spouses are separated and U.S. real property may be transferred to one spouse as a result of settlement.
 Where the recipient spouse is not a U.S. person, the U.S. non-recognition rule pertaining to the gain will not apply.
 It is possible that some of the settlement still may be a gift if fair market value is not paid to the tranferor spouse so careful planning is necessary as the Canadian rules for a spousal transfer needs to be examined as well to ensure there is no double taxation.
 IRS Form 8288-B for a withholding certificate to reduce the FIRPTA withholding will be beneficial where the effective tax on the capital gain is less than the 10%/15% withholding on the gross sale or transfer price.

 Canadians are not eligible to utilize the $5.49M (2017) lifetime gift tax exclusion available to U.S. citizens, U.S. domiciliaries and green card holders.